Temirlan Yerzhanov

-Temirlan "Tima" Mukhtarovich Yerzhanov (Темирлан Мухтарұлы Ержанов; born May 28, 1996) is a Kazakhstani ice dancer.
+Temirlan "Tima" Mukhtarovich Yerzhanov (Темирлан Мухтарұлы Ержанов; born May 28, 1996) is a retired Kazakhstani ice dancer.
 With his skating partner, Maxine Weatherby, he is the 2020 Kazakhstani national champion and the 2019 Denis Ten Memorial Challenge bronze medalist.
 They competed in the final segment at the 2020 Four Continents Championships.

 Personal life

-Yerzhanov was born on May 28, 1996 in Almaty, Kazakhstan.
+Yerzhanov was born on May 28, 1996, in Almaty, Kazakhstan.
 He has a sister.
 When Yerzhanov was 15 years old, he moved to the United States to train.
 He works at a skating coach at Palm Beach Ice Works in West Palm Beach, where he also trains.

 Yerzhanov enjoys cooking and wants to enter the restaurant business after retiring from skating.
 He also enjoys reading history books, particularly about Genghis Khan.
 Yerzhanov plays ice hockey recreationally and was invited to join an amateur league in Florida, but declined due to injury concerns.

 Career

 Early career

 Yerzhanov began skating in 2004.
 As a men's singles skater, he was the 2012 Kazakhstani junior national champion.
 Yerzhanov began competing in ice dance during the 2014–15 season.
 Representing Kazakhstan with American Rebecca Dawn Lucas, they competed in one Junior Grand Prix event.
 Yerzhanov switched partners in 2015–16 and competed with Hannah Grace Cook of the United States for two seasons representing Kazakhstan.
 Cook/Yerzhanov were the 2016 Kazakhstani national bronze medalists and competed at two World Junior Championships (2016, 2017), placing 27th and 22nd, respectively.
 During the 2017–18 season, Yerzhanov struggled to find a partner and considered retiring.

 Yerzhanov teamed up with Maxine Weatherby, also American, to continue representing his native country in July 2018.
-They had previously known each other while training in Coral Springs, Florida and tried out on the suggestion of Weatherby's mother.
+They had previously known each other while training in Coral Springs, Florida, and tried out on the suggestion of Weatherby's mother.
 Weatherby/Yerzhanov train under Evgeni Platov in West Palm Beach and John Kerr in Pembroke Pines.

 During their first season together in 2018–19, Weatherby/Yerzhanov won the silver medal at the 2019 Kazakhstani Championships behind Gaukhar Nauryzova / Boyisangur Datiev and finished eighth at the Bavarian Open.